autocommitter-dude/automatting-stuff/AUTOCOMMITTER.md

-Some cats are allergic to humans.
+Avocados are toxic to birds.